 This site is run by Leslie E. Packer, Ph.D. a psychologist who treats children and adolescents with Tourette’s Syndrome and its associated conditions.
 Read succinct overviews of different disorders, including Tourette’s syndrome, Asperger’s Syndrome, Attention Deficit Disorder, Mood Disorder, Depression, Sleep Disorders, Bipolar Disorder, Obsessive Compulsive Disorder.
 Read classroom tips on how to deal with various behavior issues.

-Youth Violence Prevention Initiative.
+Youth Violence Prevention Network.

 These journals publish peer-reviewed articles about behavior research.
 Some content is available online at no charge.
 Other content requires a paid subscription.